jgoney/Nordea-to-OFX/README.md

-# Nordea to OFX converter
+l# Nordea to OFX converter
 by Justin Goney
 -----------------------